Attachment Parenting Babies are Raised the Way Nature Intended

 3. Baby wearing

 A baby learns a lot in the arms of a busy caregiver.
 Carried babies fuss less and spend more time in the state of quiet alertness, the behavior state in which babies learn most about their environment.
 Baby wearing improves the sensitivity of the parents because your baby is so close to you, you get to know baby better.
 Closeness promotes familiarity with attachment parenting babies.
-(Click here for more information on baby wearing, and for baby wearing products check out Balboa Baby.)
+(Click here for more information on baby wearing.)

 4. Bedding close to baby